 Provincial law requires that public buildings and property be smoke-free.
-Section 12(1) of the Smoke-Free Ontario Act, 2017 specifically prohibits a person from smoking cigarettes, smoking or holding lighted medical cannabis, and the use of electronic cigarettes or "vapes".
-Offenders may be suspended or receive a fine from the Public Health Unit.
-The minimum ticket is \$305.00; the maximum is \$1000.00.
+No one is allowed to smoke on school property.
+Offenders may be suspended or receive a fine from the Health Unit.
+The minimum ticket is \$305.00 and the maximum is \$1000.00.
 Members of the school staff have the authority to issue witness statements that can result in a fine or ticket.
-Tobacco Enforcement officers regularly visit the school to enforce these laws.
 To obey this law and keep school grounds clean, there has been one area designated for smoking.
-Students are only allowed to smoke traditional cigarettes in the area designated for that sole purpose and are not allowed in the smoking area during class time.
-VAPING, E-CIGARETTES, & MARIJUANA USE ARE STRICTLY PROHIBITED BOTH ON SCHOOL PROPERTY & IN THE ASSIGNED SMOKING AREA.
+Students are only allowed to smoke in the area designated for that sole purpose and are not allowed in the smoking area during class time.
+VAPING IS STRICTLY PROHIBITED BOTH ON SCHOOL PROPERTY & IN THE ASSIGNED SMOKING AREA.